teusH/MySense/PyCom/README.LoPy.md

             "latitude":15.40283,"longitude":2.15341,"altitude":230}
     ]}}
 ```

+Use the Java Script `payloadformat.js` to decode the payloads.

 ### LoRa port usage
 The LoRa connect routine supports to open more ports as the default LoRa port 2.
 Use the argument: `ports=3` to open 3 ports.
 The LoRa send routine supports an argument to discriminate to which port to send the payload.